vince37c/azure-admin-field-guide/labs/05-storage-account-file-share/README.md

 - Storage account names must be globally unique.
 - Storage accounts can be configured with different performance and redundancy options.
 - The Azure Portal provides deployment validation and resource overview information.
+- Azure Storage supports multiple services such as Blob, File, Queue, and Table within a single StorageV2 account.